What Is CAN Bus?

 - Robust: The system is robust towards failure of subsystems and electromagnetic interference, making it ideal for e.g. vehicles

-- Efficient: CAN message are prioritized based on IDs so that the highest priority IDs are non-interrupted - critical in e.g. vehicles
+- Efficient: CAN messages are prioritized via IDs so that the highest priority IDs are non-interrupted (key in e.g. vehicles)

-- Flexible: Each ECU contains a chip allowing it to receive all transmitted messages, decide relevance and act accordingly - this allows easy modification and inclusion of additional nodes such as CAN bus data loggers (cf. below figure for illustration)
+- Flexible: Each ECU contains a chip for receiving all transmitted messages, decide relevance and act accordingly - this allows easy modification and inclusion of additional nodes (e.g. CAN bus data loggers) - cf. below figure

 The CAN bus history in short ...

 - Pre CAN: Car ECUs relied on increasingly complex point-to-point wiring

-- 1986: Bosch developed the CAN protocol as a solution, releasing it at a SAE congress
+- 1986: Bosch developed the CAN bus protocol as a solution, releasing it at a SAE congress

 - 1993: CAN is adopted as international standard (ISO 11898)